Mandated Safety Assessment Policy

 Identifying Students at Risk for Self-Harm

-College faculty and staff, including but are not limited to Resident Advisers, Resident Directors, Orientation Staffers, Faculty, Student Affairs Administrators, Coaches and others, will be trained to recognize the behaviors associated with self-harm and, in particular, the signs of suicide.
+College faculty and staff, including (but not limited to) Community Assistants, Community Directors, Orientation Staff, Student Life Administrators, Coaches and others, will be trained to recognize the behaviors associated with self-harm and, in particular, the signs of suicide.

 Determining When To Refer

-All students who have made public statements and/or taken action to hurt oneself or who have made a suicide attempt should be referred.
+All students who have made public statements and/or taken action to hurt oneself or others (i.e. suicide attempt) should be referred.
 If there is any doubt about whether the student has met the requirements for referral or not, the concerned person should fill out the CARES Referral.
-The referral will be reviewed by the Dean, the Director of Health and Wellness, and the Director of the Counseling Center, to determine whether it reaches the threshold for a Mandated Safety Assessment.
-Concerned individuals are also encouraged to consult with the Dean and and/or staff of the Counseling Center and Center for Health and Wellness to determine whether to complete the CARES Referral.
+The referral will be reviewed by the Dean of Students and/or their designee(s) to determine whether it reaches the threshold for a Mandated Safety Assessment.
+Concerned individuals are also encouraged to consult with the Dean of Students and/or staff of The Wellness Center to determine whether to complete the CARES Referral.
+If this is an immediate emergency contact Campus Safety or dial 911.